OrionInnovationTRTech/patchManager/README.md

 ### Lab Menu
 <img src="assetsForReadme/labMenu.PNG"/>

-1. Required to execute any service, asks for the username, ip and password for the lab server
+1. Required to execute any service, asks for the username, IP and password for the lab server

 2. Run basic commands on lab server such as ls, pwd, df -H etc.